tableau/connector-plugin-sdk/docs/tdvt.md

 ### Logical Query Tests

 If all the logical queries fail it can mean that you don't have the right logical query config associated in your mydb.ini file.

+### Logic Assert in DatepartFunction.cpp

+Check that any *date-format* elements in your TDD file have a valid *name*.
+See [Creating a TDD File](https://tableau.github.io/connector-plugin-sdk/docs/dialect)